Contactinfo@meritcb.euPowered by

 2. Relevance, feasibility and benefit for the research project objectives of the planned secondment.
 Quality of the secondment choice in terms of at least one of the following principles: intersectorality, interdisciplinarity or international mobility.

-Those candidates that reach at least 75% in the written stage, but a maximum of 30 candidates distributed among the fellowships, which means a maximum of two candidates per fellowship offered by each research group, will be invited for an interview.
+Those candidates that reach at least 75% in the written stage but a maximum of 30 candidates distributed among the fellowships will be invited for an interview.

 Phase 2 – oral interviews